 blue237ED

-We could then specify the color of text within a span using the hexadecimal notation as shown below.
+We could then specify the background color in the tag using hexadecimal notation as shown below.

 Note that when we indicate the use of hexadecimal notation by placing a pound (#) sign in front of the number, and we don't use commas to separate the color components.